Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtomlapi.md

 See [Installion](../getting-started/installation.md) for more information.

 ### Invoking
-Invoking in the MLAPI is done by calling the Invoke method on the NetworkedBehaviour instead of calling the method directly like in UNET.
+Invoking in the MLAPI is done by calling the `Invoke` method on the ``NetworkedBehaviour`` instead of calling the method directly like in UNET.

 See [NetworkedBehaviour](../core-components/networked-behaviour.md) for more information.

 ### Replace NetworkManager

-UNET’s NetworkManager is called Networking manager in the MLAPI and works in a similar way.
+UNET’s `NetworkManager` is called `NetworkingManager` in the MLAPI and works in a similar way.

 #### UNET Example